praxezz/pherion-0.1/README.md

 ## ⚠️ Disclaimer

 Use responsibly and only on networks you own or have explicit permission to monitor.
 The authors are not responsible for misuse.
+Always ensure proper authorization before monitoring any network traffic.

 ---

 <div align="center">

 **🚀 Ready to monitor your network?
-Run `sudo python pherion.py` to begin!**
+Run as Administrator and execute `python pherion.py` to begin!**

+*For Windows systems only - Administrator privileges required*

 </div>